valhuber/python-rules/README.md

 (exceptions are raised if constraints are violated)

-All of the dependency management to see which attribute have changed, logic ordering, the sql commands to read and adjust rows, and the chaining are fully automated by the engine, based on the rules above.
+All of the dependency management to see which attribute have changed, logic ordering, the SQL commands to read and adjust rows, and the chaining are fully automated by the engine, based solely on the rules above.
 This is how 5 rules represent the same logic as 200 lines of code.

 Key points are discussed in the sub-sections below.

 ##### Multi-Table Logic
-The `sum` rule "watching" `OrderDetail.AmountTotal` changes is in a different table: `Orders`.
-So, the "react" logic has to perform a multi-table transaction.
+The `sum` rule that "watches" `OrderDetail.AmountTotal` changes is in a different table: `Orders`.
+So, the "react" logic has to perform a multi-table transaction, which means we need to be careful about performance.

 ##### Optimizations: Adjustment (vs. nested `sum` queries)

 Note that rules declare _end conditions_, enabling / _obligating_
-the engine to optimize execution (like a sql query optimizer).
+the engine to optimize execution (like a SQL query optimizer).
 Consider the rule for `Customer.Balance`.

-As in commonly the case, you may reasonably expect this is executed as a sql `select sum`.
+As in commonly the case (e.g. Rete engines, some ORM systems), you may reasonably expect this is executed as a SQL `select sum`.

 **_It is not._**

-Instead, it is executed a *1 row adjustment* to the balance.
+Instead, it is executed as an *adjustment:* as single row update to the Orders balance.
+This optimization dramatically reduces the SQL cost, often by orders of magnitude:

   * `select sum` queries are expensive - imagine a customer with thousands of Orders.